chrisfosterelli/invest-timer/README.md

 What if we are using an online brokerage with very high fees?
 Most are in the range of $5-$10 but some are as high as $35/trade.
-At $35 we can see this drastically affects the optimal month and it now makes the most sense to invest every five months.
+At $35 we can see this affects the optimal month and it now makes the most sense to invest every five months.
 It's interesting to note that, even if you invest optimally in both situations, the higher fees work out to about $1,000 (~0.7%) less value in the portfolio.

 ![Chart 4](graphs/4.png)